KunMinX/MVI-Dispatcher-KTX/README_EN.md

 &nbsp;

-The last issue of ["Google Android Official Architecture Example, I'm waiting for you at the starting line"](https://medium.com/@kunminx/google-android-official-architecture-example-i-am-waiting-for-you-at-the-starting-line-b4752d97f283) focused on dismantling the design misunderstandings of the "domain layer" of the official architecture, and gave suggestions for improvement - replacing Event-ViewModel with MVI-Dispatcher,
+The last article of ["Google Android Official Architecture Example, I'm waiting for you at the starting line"](https://medium.com/@kunminx/google-android-official-architecture-example-i-am-waiting-for-you-at-the-starting-line-b4752d97f283) focused on dismantling the design misunderstandings of the "domain layer" of the official architecture, and gave suggestions for improvement - replacing Event-ViewModel with MVI-Dispatcher,

 However, some friends said that they not only want MVI-Dispatcher, but also want to see the MVI practice under Kotlin to hedge the fog of various examples.